ktrue/VC-forecast/README.md

 $cacheName = "VC-forecast-json.txt";      // locally cached page from VC
 $refetchSeconds = 3600;                   // cache lifetime (3600sec = 60 minutes)
 //
 // Units:
-// si: SI units (C,m/s,hPa,mm,km)
+// base: SI units (K,m/s,hPa,mm,km)
-// ca: same as si, except that windSpeed and windGust are in kilometers per hour
+// metric: same as base, except that temp in C and windSpeed and windGust are in kilometers per hour
-// uk2: same as si, except that nearestStormDistance and visibility are in miles, and windSpeed and windGust in miles per hour
+// uk: same as metric, except that nearestStormDistance and visibility are in miles, and windSpeed and windGust in miles per hour
 // us: Imperial units (F,mph,inHg,in,miles)
+//
+$showUnitsAs  = 'metric'; // ='us' for imperial, , ='metric' for metric, ='uk' for UK
 //
 $showUnitsAs  = 'ca'; // ='us' for imperial, , ='si' for metric, ='ca' for canada, ='uk2' for UK
 //